javorszky/unreachable-translations/readme.md

 ## Need to say this

 Because it's hooking into a lot of stuff, it will make your site slower.
 Do not use on live site, seriously.
 You have been warned.

+It also does not work if your site uses the `override_load_textdomain` filter as that short circuits the code where setting the constant is defined.